AmigaAbattoir/nova-actionscript3/actionscript3.novaextension/README.md

   ![](assets/stop-flash.png)

-  In the **Global preferences** setting**, you can set up the locations of Flash Player, Ruffle, and a old browser to use for launching if you scroll down to the Flash Player Run/Debug section:
+  In the **Global preferences** setting, you can set up the locations of Flash Player, Ruffle, and a old browser to use for launching if you scroll down to the Flash Player Run/Debug section:

   ![](assets/flash-runners.png)